jayy734/CRUD-Practice-Project/README.md

-a simple student information CRUD app, that helps me to practice connecting C# with SQL
+a simple student information CRUD window form app, that helps me to practice connecting C# with SQL